Frequently Asked Questions

 CAN I USE SILICONE OR RUBBER MOLDS FOR PLASTIC INJECTION?

-However since the injection machine exerts hundreds of pounds of pressure during injection, you must take special precautions.
+However since the injection machine can exert over a thousand pounds of pressure during injection, you must take special precautions.

 Placing the rubber or silicone mold into a metal frame is recommended.